msunvi/msunvi/README.md

 <h2>Hey there!
 I'm Sunvi 🌞✌</h2>

-Thanks for visiting my profile and Knowing about me ❤
+I'm appreciate that you took the time to go through my profile and learn a little bit more about me ❤

 I work as a DevOps Engineer , a Technical Writer, a WordPress Developer, and a passionate Contributor to Open Source Project.
 I am a coffee addict, therefore coffee is what keeps me going.
 At this time, **I'm open to work and employment opportunities**